Ardnozz/Presents/README.md

 Discord (support): https://discord.gg/SJhXVep6dM

 ## Author's words:
 > The project is in the begining.
-If you find some bugs or if you have some good idea to improve this plugin, contant me via my discord server.
+If you find some bugs or if you have some good ideas to improve this plugin, contact me via my discord server.
 Thanks.